This information was provided by californiaelectedofficials.org

 Send your Press Release here.

-HUMBOLDT, Calif.— Days before San Francisco hosts world delegates for Governor Jerry Brown’s UN Global Climate Action Summit, 9 of 11 San Francisco Supervisors are joining with more than 225 Humboldt County and California elected officials from 34 counties to challenge the Governor to create a statewide plan to phase out oil and gas drilling that is harming public health and worsening climate change.
+SAN FRANCISCO, Calif.— Days after Governor Jerry Brown hosted the U.N.
+Global Climate Action Summit in San Francisco, 250 mayors, county supervisors, and elected officials from a majority of counties across California are urging the Governor to walk his talk on climate leadership by creating a statewide plan to phase out oil and gas drilling that is harming public health and worsening climate change.